khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 A validation message should always be visible and not placed in a tooltip.
 The message is placed directly below the input and above any help text.

-There are three types of validation messages:
+There are two types of validation messages:

   - **Error**: Indicates content that can’t be submitted, or was invalid and in need of correction.
-  - **Warning**: Indicates content that may be formatted incorrectly or does not match the expected content.
   - **Success**: Indicates content that is valid.
 In most cases a success message isn't shown.

 #### Text limits